statamic-rad-pack/meilisearch/README.md

 MEILI_MASTER_KEY=
 ```

 The master key is like a password, if you auto-deploy a MeiliSearch server they will most likely provide you with keys.
-On localhost you can make up your own master key then use that to generate your private and public keys:
+On localhost you can make up your own master key then use that to generate your private and public keys.
+You will need these keys for front-end clients:

 ```bash
 # Export the key